onflow/flow-go/crypto/README.md

 ### Hashing and Message Authentication Code:

 `crypto/hash` provides the hashing and MAC algorithms required for Flow.
 All algorithm implement the generic interface `Hasher`.
-All digest are of the generic type `Hash`.
+All digests are of the generic type `Hash`.

 *Hashing* :
  * Sha3: 256 and 384 output size